-- 1. Select a theme by clicking once on its thumbnail in the Chooser window. - Choose a slide size using the pulldown menu.
-Keynote '08 supports five different sizes, ranging from 800 X 600 to 1920 X 1080. - 3.
+- Select a theme by clicking once on its thumbnail in the Theme Chooser window.
+Hover over a thumbnail and drag to the left or right to see previews of the different slide masters (layouts) available in that theme.
+Use the slider at the bottom of the Theme Chooser to adjust the size of the thumbnails so you can fit more of them in the window. - 2.
+Choose a slide size using the Slide Size pulldown menu. - 3.
 Click on the Choose button. - Save your presentation by selecting File > Save As, entering a file name, and clicking on Save.